nuts-foundation/denylist/README.md

 Both CRL's and OCSP bring significant risk to the uptime of a network.
 This denylist has been implemented in such a way that downtime is tolerated and the entire contents are prefetched and cacheable.

-## Key used
+## Supported key types

-The denylist currently only supports ed25519 keys.
+The denylist currently only supports PEM encoded ed25519 keys.

 # Instructions for adding a certificate to the denylist